Dimedici1/Project_Agros/README.md

 Predicts the TFP (Total Factor Productivity) for up to three countries using ARIMA forecasting.

+## Documentation

+To view the documentation for our modules, open the following file in a web browser:

+    ./docs/_build/html/index.html

 ## Usage
 Agros provides a Agros class with several methods for analyzing and visualizing data on agricultural total factor productivity.
 Here's an example of how to use it: